 The financial transactions of the SAG shall be recorded by the Treasurer in such manner as the Committee think fit.

-The financial year of the SAG shall be the period commencing on 1 April September and ending on 31 March August Any change to the financial year shall require the approval of the members in a General Meeting.
+The financial year of the SAG shall be the period commencing on 1 September and ending on 31 August.
+Any change to the financial year shall require the approval of the members in a General Meeting.

 The Committee shall retain for a minimum period of six years all financial records relating to the SAG and copies of Minutes of all meetings.